Financial Aid Information

 Return of Aid

 Title IV Aid: Federal aid must be returned to the Title IV program(s) if a student withdrew on or before completing 60% of the enrollment period (semester or term).
-The percentage of Title IV aid to be returned is equal to the number of calendar days remaining in the semester divided by the number of calendar days in the semester.
+For full term courses, the percentage of Title IV aid to be returned is equal to the number of calendar days remaining in the semester divided by the number of calendar days in the semester.
 Scheduled breaks of more than four consecutive days are excluded.
 Please see the Modular Term Return to Title IV (R2T4) Policy section below for details regarding classes with a length that is less than the full semester.

 Note: If prior to withdrawing, funds were released to a student because of a credit balance on the student's account, the student may be required to repay the federal funds back to Biola upon withdrawing.